Ideal Candidates for CompTIA Linux+ Class

 Install the Linux operating system.

-CompTIA Linux+ Powered by LPI Certification
+CompTIA Linux+ Certification

 This course is intended for entry-level computer support professionals with basic knowledge of computer hardware, software, and operating systems, who wish to increase their knowledge and understanding of Linux concepts and skills to prepare for a career in Linux support or administration, or to prepare for the CompTIA Linux+ Powered by LPI certification (exam numbers LX0-103 & LX0-104).